FrogTuna/My-Portfolio/README.md

 # My-Portfolio
 Describe myself with html/css

-it divide by three different part, which are Index, Work, and Contact.
+it divides three different parts, which are Index, Work, and Contact.

     INDEX:
     WORK: